 FSB’s award-winning design provides a tangible home for a virtual program.

-Working with multiple client groups, base personnel and adjacent simultaneous projects, the FSB team served as the A/E of Record for a new Air Reserve Personnel Center (ARPC) facility located at Buckley Air Force Base.
+Working with multiple client groups, base personnel and in conjunction with adjacent simultaneous projects, the FSB team served as the A/E of Record for a new Air Reserve Personnel Center (ARPC) facility located at Buckley Air Force Base.
 Aesthetics, function and enhanced security needs were carefully balanced through close collaboration between center staff, base personnel and neighboring facilities.

 Careful attention was paid to capitalize on mountain views to the northwest and southwest, while not blocking these same views for other facilities.
 A south-facing entryway for the facility aids in ice and snow removal during winter months.